mpenick/blog/content/posts/bad-at-concurrency-part-1.md

 ```

 One nuance here, is while waiting on the timer we also need a `select{}` block case for the
-context to see if it's done.
+context to break out when it's done.

 ### Summary